He Chong (Jin dynasty): Succession of Emperor Cheng and Emperor Kang

 Emperor Cheng was deathly ill in 342, and there were debates over who should succeed him.
 His sons, Sima Pi and Sima Yi were both still infants.
-Yu Liang's brothers, Yu Yi and Yu Bing held considerable influence within the state as uncles of Emperor Cheng.
+After Yu Liang's death in February 340, his younger brothers Yu Yi and Yu Bing held considerable influence within the state as uncles of Emperor Cheng.
 They worry that if one of Cheng's sons succeeds him, their ties to the throne become distant, allowing another family with closer blood ties to the emperor to take their place.
 Yu Bing advocated for his nephew and Emperor Cheng's brother, Sima Yue, to succeed him, but He Chong opposed this.
 He remonstrated to Yu Bing that the role of the emperor should be passed down to the emperor's son if possible, but Yu Bing ignored him.

 Sima Yue ascended the throne and became later known as Emperor Kang of Jin, with He Chong and Yu Bing serving as his advisors.
 After his ascension, Emperor Kang thanked He Chong for allowing him to take the throne, but He Chong told him, "Your Majesty could only soar like a dragon thanks to Yu Bing.
 If I had been listened to, you would never have reached such heights."
 Emperor Kang felt ashamed because of this.
 Emperor Kang later made Chong General of Agile Cavalry, Chief Controller of Xuzhou and Jinling in Yangzhou, and Inspector of Xuzhou.
 Chong moved himself to Jingkou to avoid confrontation with the Yu brothers.

 In 343, Yu Yi held a northern expedition against Jin's rival state, Later Zhao.
 Yu Bing requested the court to relocate him to Wuchang so that he could support his brother, which they permitted.
 However, after Yu Bing left the capital, the court summoned He Chong back and appointed him Chief Controller of Yangzhou, Yuzhou and Langya in Xuzhou.
 They also assigned him acting Inspector of Yangzhou, Chief of the Palace Secretariat and Manager of the Affairs of the Masters of Writing.

 A familiar scene arose in 344 as Emperor Kang grew ill.
 Yu Yi and Yu Bing suggested that the Prince of Kuaji and their nephew, Sima Yu take the throne, as the emperor's son, Sima Dan, was still a child.
 However, He Chong approached Emperor Kang and successfully persuaded him to make Sima Dan his heir.
 Emperor Kang died shortly after, and Sima Dan ascended the throne, later known as Emperor Mu.
 Because of this, the Yu brothers hated He Chong.
 After the emperor's ascension, He Chong kept his role as Chief of the Palace Secretariat and Manager of the Affairs of the Masters of Writing.
 However, He Chong placed more importance on the latter position, so he voluntarily relinquished the former and became a Palace Attendant.